-- (2) Exception by Local Rule.
-A court of appeals may by local rule require the filing of more or fewer copies of any document other than a petition for discretionary review. - (b) Supreme Court and Court of Criminal Appeals. - (1) Paper Filing.
-A party must file the one bound original, one unbound copy, and 11 bound copies of any document addressed to either the Supreme Court or the Court of Criminal Appeals, except that in the Supreme Court only an original and two copies must be filed of a motion for extension of time or a response to the motion, and in the Court of Criminal Appeals, only the original must be filed of a motion for extension of time or a response to the motion, or a pleading under Code of Criminal Procedure article 11.07.

-(2) Electronic Filing.
-When a party electronically files the original of any document that is not excepted under (1), the party must hand-deliver or send 11 bound eopies to the elerk within one business day after electronically filing the document.
-A legible postmark affixed by the United States Postal Service is prima facie evidence of the date of mailing.
+- (b) Supreme Court and Court of Criminal Appeals. - (1) Document Filed in Paper Form.
+If a document is not electronically filed, a party must file the original and 11 copies of any document addressed to either the Supreme Court or the Court of Criminal Appeals, except that in the Supreme Court only an original and one copy must be filed of any motion, response to the motion, and reply in support of the motion, and in the Court of Criminal Appeals, only the original must be filed of a motion for extension of time or a response to the motion, or a pleading under Code of Criminal Procedure article 11.07. - (2) Electronically Filed Document.
+Paper copies of each document that is electronically filed with the Supreme Court or the Court of Criminal Appeals must be mailed or hand- delivered to the Supreme Court or the Court of Criminal Appeals, as appropriate, within three business days after the document is electronically filed.
+The number of paper copies required shall be determined, respectively, by order of the Supreme Court or the Court of Criminal Appeals. - (c) Exception for Record.
+Only the original record need be filed in any proceeding.